-Under subparagraph (a)(2)(B), the actor must use an express or implied coercive threat to cause person to engage in or submit to a commercial sex act.
-"Coercive threat" is defined under RCC § 22E-701 and includes multiple per se types of threats, as well as a flexible standard referring to a threat of any harm sufficiently serious to cause a reasonable person in the complainant's situation to comply.9 Per the rule of interpretation under RCC § 22E-207, the "knowingly" culpable mental state also applies to this subparagraph, which here requires that the actor was practically certain he was explicitly or implicitly making a coercive threat.
+Under subparagraph (a)(2)(B), the actor must use an express or implied coercive threat to cause a person to engage in or submit to a commercial sex act.
+"Coercive threat" is defined under RCC § 22E-701 and includes multiple per se types of threats, as well as a flexible standard referring to a threat of any harm sufficiently serious to cause a reasonable person in the complainant's situation to comply.9 Per the rule of interpretation under RCC § 22E-207, the "knowingly" culpable mental state also applies to this subparagraph, which here requires that the actor was practically certain he was making a coercive threat, express or implied.

 Under subparagraph (a)(2)(C), the actor must use debt bondage to cause a person to engage in or submit to a commercial sex act.
 "Debt bondage" is defined under RCC § 22E-701 and requires that the person perform labor or services to pay off a real or alleged debt under one of three specified circumstances.10 Per the rule of interpretation under RCC § 22E-207, the "knowingly" culpable mental state also applies to this element.
-The actor must be practically
+The actor must be practically certain both that he or she is using coercive threats or debt bondage, and that the coercive threat or debt bondage causes the other person to engage in a commercial sex act.